PathOfBuildingCommunity/PathOfBuilding/README.md

 ![ss3](https://cloud.githubusercontent.com/assets/19189971/18089780/f0ff234a-6f04-11e6-8c88-6193fe59a5c4.png)

 ## Changelog
-### 1.0.27 - 2016/09/12
+### 1.0.27 - 2016/09/13
  * More updates to 2.4.0 uniques; most of them should have the correct roll ranges now
- * Added a dropdown to the skill gem name field
+ * Added dropdown list and autocomplete to the skill gem name field
+ * Skill gems can now be individually disabled
+ * Skill gems now default to level 20
- * Now shows Evade Chance in side bar
+ * Evade Chance is now shown in side bar
- * Node/item stat comparisons now show percentage increase/decrease for many stats (DPS, life, etc)
+ * Passive/item stat comparisons now show percentage increase/decrease for many stats (DPS, life, etc)

 ### 1.0.26 - 2016/09/09
  * More updates to 2.4.0 uniques